 To learn more about how we test, check out our full VPN methodology here.

 - Pricing: Affordability is usually a primary factor when choosing a VPN.
-That's why we prioritized VPNs that included port forwarding in their plans instead of as an add-on.
+That's why we prioritized VPNs that included port forwarding as part of their plans, not as an add-on.

-- Privacy and security: We also verified that VPNs use private and secure protocols and successfully mask your IP address.
+- Privacy and security: We also verified that VPNs use secure, private protocols and successfully mask your IP address.

 - Device compatibility and ease of use: We checked if port forwarding was available on select operating systems and if it was easy to use.